sschleemilch/slimline.nvim/README.md

   -- Global highlights
   hl = {
-    base = 'Comment', -- highlight of the background primary = 'Normal', -- highlight of primary parts (e.g. filename) secondary = 'Comment', -- highlight of secondary parts (e.g. filepath) },
+    base = 'Normal', -- highlight of the background.
+Change it .e.g to `StatusLine` if you do not want it to be transparent primary = 'Normal', -- highlight of primary parts (e.g. filename) secondary = 'Comment', -- highlight of secondary parts (e.g. filepath) },